dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 !!! question
     How granular do we want to be with the metadata on the record level?

+!!! answer
+    We don't need provenance because it's covered in attributions.

 !!! question
     If we have copyright, what is the purpose of attribution?

+!!! answer
+    Copyright doesn't have anything to do with attribution.
+Attribution is who did something with the data.
+Copyright is person/organization who holds the right to this record and can give others the permission to do something with this record aka license.

 #### Person